ChainAgnostic/CAIPs/CAIPs/caip-x.md

 1. Trust in a person is based on the qualities of a person, what they are, or what they do; trust is not binary; trust evolves over time;
 2. Distrust assertions enable to capture suspicious behaviors;
 3. The security of software components is assessed based on security audit findings;
-4. Endorsement and dispute solicit community feedback on issued security assertions;
+4. Endorsement and dispute solicit community feedback on issued security reports;
 5. This data enables any trust score computer using trust graphs to be set up and to calculate a software component trust graph.

 ## Test Cases